Marketing and Communications

-If you need just the right words to talk about Carroll's mission and many accomplishments, or if you are wondering what the correct logo, colors or fonts are to use in a publication, then the Carroll Style Guide is the place to start.
-This guide will assist you with effectively and legally communicating Carroll College’s identity in words and images, and in all applications and publications.
+If you need just the right words to talk about Carroll, or if you are wondering what the correct logo, colors or fonts are to use in a publication, then the Carroll Style Guide is the place to start.
+This guide will assist you with effectively communicating Carroll College’s identity in words and images.
 It is intended for use by students, faculty, staff, the media and anyone who needs to represent Carroll College.

 Principles for Public Events

 Carroll College is committed to providing an academic environment in which faculty and students are encouraged to seek truth, develop critical thinking, and make responsible decisions.
 To achieve these objectives, members of the college community must be free to engage the full range of views on a variety of subjects.
 In its commitment to dialogue with culture and society, academic departments and faculty organizations may invite speakers or organizations to campus that hold ideas or opinions that may differ with Catholic teaching or otherwise be considered controversial.
 In extending such invitations, members of the college community have an obligation to respect the special aims and objectives of Carroll College as described in its mission statement, and ensure that multiple viewpoints are heard, a balance of viewpoints is sought, and the Catholic intellectual tradition is represented with clarity and conviction.